Skip to Main Content

 2. Consult Encyclopedias and Reference Sources

-• The reference collection includes general and subject dictionaries and encyclopedias, biographies, directories, almanacs, atlases, etc.
+• The reference collection includes general and subject dictionaries, encyclopedias, biographies, directories, almanacs, and atlases.

 • Subject encyclopedia articles are signed by contributors who are experts on the topic.